-[B]Electrofishing

-We sampled all impoundments via electrofishing during March before the first treatment and at least once thereafter (Table 1).
+Electrofishing.—We sampled all impoundments via electrofishing (Smith-Root 5.0 GPP aluminum boat) during March before the first treatment and at least once thereafter (Table 1).
 Sampling included two 15-minute shoreline electrofishing transects in which we collected all fishes >80 mm.
-Gear consisted of a Smith-Root 5.0 GPP aluminum boat.
-We collected a subsample of 10 Largemouth Bass per 25-mm length interval (for fish between 150–250 mm) for ageing using otoliths during spring electrofishing.
-We measured (nearest mm) and weighed (nearest g) all fishes captured.
-The subsample of Largemouth Bass 150–250 mm was aged to determine the appropriate length cutoff for age-1 vs. age-2 fish and quantify and compare mean length-at-age.
-We measured (nearest mm), weighed (nearest g), and removed sagittal otoliths on all fish collected for ageing.
-We mounted transverse sections of the otoliths on slides using methods of Boehlert (1985) and aged using immersion oil for clarity.
-Two independent readers aged otoliths without prior knowledge of ages estimated by the other, fish length, or weight.
-A third-party reader addressed age differences, and a group discussion occurred until we reached a consensus age.
+We measured (nearest mm) and weighed (nearest g) all fishes captured and collected a subsample of 10 Largemouth Bass per 25-mm length interval (for fish 150–250 mm) for ageing using sagittal otolithsWe also used this subsample to determine the appropriate length cutoff for age-1 vs. age-2 fish and quantify and compare mean length-at-age.
+We mounted otolith transverse sections on slides using methods of Boehlert (1985) and aged slides using immersion oil for clarity.
+Two readers aged otoliths without prior knowledge of fish length, weight, or the other reader’s age estimates.
+When different ages were assigned to individual fish, we recruited a third reader had a group discussion to reach a consensus age.

-[B]Age-0 Relative Abundance and Mean Length

-We used R (R Core Team 2020) to run all analyses.
-Two before-after-control-impact (BACI) analyses tested for effects of shoreline rotenone treatment on Bluegill and age-0 Largemouth Bass seine catches for both groups of large-sized and small-sized impoundments (Stewart-Oaten et al. 1986).
+Age-0 relative abundance and mean length.—We used R (R Core Team 2020) to run all analyses.
+We used two before-after-control-impact (BACI) analyses to test for effects of shoreline rotenone treatment on Bluegill and age-0 Largemouth Bass seine catches in both large-sized and small-sized impoundments (Stewart-Oaten et al. 1986).
 The first analysis compared seine catches immediately before (i.e., day-1 and -21) and after (i.e., day-2 and -22) rotenone application to evaluate the short-term effect of the application.
 We conducted this analysis with a generalized linear mixed-effects model with a negative binomial sampling distribution.
 There were random effects for impoundment x year intercepts and fixed effects of application (i.e., first: day-1 vs. day-2, and second: day-21 vs. day-22), treatment (control/treatment), time period (before/after treatment), and all interactions.
-The treatment x time interaction tests whether catches declined significantly more in treatments than controls.
+The treatment x time interaction tested whether catches declined significantly more in treatments than controls.

-The second analysis compared the initial pre-treatment (i.e., day-1) seine sample with the mid-summer follow-up sample (i.e., day-42) to estimate the cumulative effect of both rotenone applications compared to natural variation in controls for Bluegill and age-0 Largemouth Bass for both groups of large-sized and small-sized impoundments.
+The second analysis compared the initial pre-treatment (i.e., day-1) seine sample with the mid-summer follow-up sample (i.e., day-42) to estimate the cumulative effect of both rotenone applications (compared to natural variation in controls) on Bluegill and age-0 Largemouth Bass populations for both large-sized and small-sized impoundments.
 We used a generalized linear mixed-effects model with a negative binomial sampling distribution.
 The model included random effects for impoundment x year intercepts and fixed effects of treatment, time period, and their interaction.

-We compared Largemouth Bass mean length-at-age (MLA)-0 in the pre-treatment vs. mid-summer follow-up seine samples using a BACI analysis, estimating initial growth differences between controls and treatments for both large-sized and small-sized impoundments.
-This analysis was conducted on the natural logarithmic scale for normality with a linear mixed-effects model via maximum likelihood.
+We compared Largemouth Bass mean length-at-age (MLA)-0 in the pre-treatment and mid-summer follow-up seine samples using a BACI analysis, estimating initial growth differences between controls and treatments for both large-sized and small-sized impoundments.
+We conducted this analysis using a linear mixed-effects model and natural-log-transformed catch data to meet the assumption of normality.
 We included independent random effects of impoundment and year intercepts and fixed effects of treatment, time period, and their interaction.